Matthew Hiltzik

-Matthew Hiltzik (born May 12, 1972) is an American attorney, public relations and communications consultant, and the founder of the strategic communications and consulting firm Hiltzik Strategies, which represents high-profile organizations and individuals.
+Matthew Hiltzik (born May 12, 1972) is an American lawyer and publicist.
+He is the founder of Hiltzik Strategies, which represents high-profile organizations and individuals such as various politicians and Hollywood figures.
+He has also occasionally been an executive producer on documentaries and written for magazines.

-Early life and education
+Early life

-Hiltzik was raised in Teaneck, New Jersey.
-During his youth, he attended Yavneh Academy, where he was classmates with Naftali Bennett, Adam Szubin, and Jeremy Dauber.
+Hiltzik was born on May 12, 1972.
+He grew up in Teaneck, New Jersey.
+He attended the Yavneh Academy.
 He graduated from the Ramaz School.
 He attended the Cornell University School of Industrial and Labor Relations and then the Fordham University School of Law.
-He is a member of the New York State Bar Association.

 Career

+Hiltzik is a member of the New York State Bar Association.
 After law school, he worked as press secretary and deputy executive director of the New York State Democratic Committee under Judith Hope, the first woman to head a major political party in New York.
 While in that role, he worked on the 1998 campaigns of Chuck Schumer and Eliot Spitzer, and Hillary Clinton's Listening Tour in July 1999.
 In December 1999, Hiltzik joined Miramax as head of corporate communications.
 He became senior vice president of corporate communications and government relations, and was involved in public relations for Miramax Films, Miramax Books, Miramax TV, Talk magazine, philanthropic and political fundraising and crisis management.

 In 2000, Hiltzik took a brief leave from Miramax to re-join Hillary Clinton's senatorial campaign as the director of Jewish relations.
 Hiltzik worked on outreach in the Reform, Conservative and Orthodox communities for Clinton's campaign, including making inroads with women in the Hasidic community.
 He met with leaders in New York's Jewish communities, including the Bobovers Hasidic section.

-He then teamed up with the U.K.-based publicity company, Freud Communications, to start up their U.S. operations.
+Hiltzik teamed up with the British publicity company Freud Communications to start up their American branch in 2005.
 He became Katie Couric's publicist and spokesman shortly before her move from NBC to CBS in 2006.
 She acknowledged his role in her career in her 2021 memoir Going There.

-Hiltzik went out on his own in early 2008 to start up Hiltzik Strategies.
 He maintained his political roots advising Jose Antonio Vargas's DefineAmerican campaign to address immigration policy in the United States and pass the DREAM Act, and Thomas DiNapoli in his successful bid for New York State Comptroller.
 Hiltzik served on New York City Mayor Bill DeBlasio's 2014 Inaugural Committee.
 He also advised Reshma Saujani, founder of Girls Who Code, in her primary against Rep. Carolyn Maloney.
 Hiltzik advised political strategist Lis Smith on crisis management, and encouraged her to write a book about her experiences, which was published as Any Give Tuesday in 2022.